theminstack/router/README.md

 );
 ```

-Any component or hook which depends on a route, will throw an error if no router parent is present.
+Any component or hook which depends on a router, will throw an error if no router parent is present.

 The `BrowserHashRouter` is useful when the application's server does not support SPAs (eg. GitHub Pages).
 An SPA-compatible server will serve the application index file when a non-existent path is requested.